code-for-nashville/nashviva/README.md

 NashViva - A digital pocketknife for life in Nashville
 ========

-NashViva is a website application that will pull data from Metro Nashville's open data portal to show residents or <br> would-be residents a snapshot of the neighborhood they live in or are looking to move to.
-Allows the user to <br> create a recipe of data and easily toggle through datasets. <br>
+NashViva is a website application that will pull data from Metro Nashville's open data portal to show residents or would-be residents a snapshot of the neighborhood they live in or are looking to move to.
+Allows the user to create a recipe of data and easily toggle through datasets. <br>

 Could include such datasets as: <br>